From BR Bullpen

 1989-1992: AAA and the majors

 In 1990, the Bucs brought in Wally Backman to play third alongside King, moving Bobby Bonilla to right field.
-King started slowly before finishing with a .245/.283/.410 batting line with 14 HR in 371 AB for the 1990 Pirates.
+King started slowly before finishing with a .245/.283/.410 batting line with 14 HR in 371 AB.
 He even hit leadoff at times, filling in where needed.
 In the 1990 NLCS, he was just 1 for 10 with a walk and five strikeouts.
-He sat out game five with a back problem and Barry Bonds criticized him for not playing through the pain.
+He sat out Game 5 with a back problem and Barry Bonds criticized him for not playing through the pain.

 1993-1996: One of Pittsburgh's leaders

 Signing a deal that was considered to be less than market value, King moved to first base to begin 1996 at his request.
 Veteran Charlie Hayes was picked up to fill the gap at third.
 Jeff had his best offensive year that season with a 117 OPS+.
 He hit .271/.346/.497 with 36 doubles, 30 home runs, 91 runs, 70 walks, 111 RBI and 15 stolen bases in 16 tries.
 When Carlos Garcia was injured, King also saw 71 games at second base, with a fielding percentage and range factor around league average.
-He only finished in the top 10 in the 1996 NL in sacrifice flies (8) but was only 2 RBI behind #9 Derek Bell and Vinny Castilla and clearly led the Bucs in homers, walks and slugging.
-King again hit two home runs in one inning that year, on April 30.
-He was the third major leaguer to twice hit two home runs in one inning during his career.
+He only finished in the top 10 in the league in sacrifice flies (8) but was only 2 RBI behind #9 Derek Bell and Vinny Castilla and clearly led the Bucs in homers, walks and slugging.
+King again hit two home runs in one inning that year, on April 30th.
+He was the third major leaguer to twice hit two home runs in one inning during his career, after Willie McCovey and Andre Dawson.

 1997-1999: Kansas City

-King hit .238/.341/.451 for the 1997 Royals for his last OPS+ over 100, 103.
-He was 9th in the 1997 AL in RBI (112, between Albert Belle and Rafael Palmeiro), 8th in walks (89), tied with Ken Griffey Jr. and Paul Molitor for second in sacrifice flies (12, one behind Tino Martinez) and he also hit 28 home runs and stole 16 bases in 21 tries.
+King hit .238/.341/.451 for the Royals in 1997 for his last OPS+ over 100, 103.
+He was 9th in the American League in RBI (112, between Albert Belle and Rafael Palmeiro), 8th in walks (89), tied with Ken Griffey Jr. and Paul Molitor for second in sacrifice flies (12, one behind Tino Martinez) and he also hit 28 home runs and stole 16 bases in 21 tries.
 His average kept down his overall value, but he was still productive.

 Career Statistics